Thursday, May 30, 2024

 • SMA calculates the average of a given set of prices over a specific period by equally weighting each price.

-• When comparing the SMA to the Median Sale Price (MSP), we find that the SMA values tend to track closer to the MSP but may lag behind significant price changes.
+• When comparing the SMA to the Median Sale Price (MSP), we find that SMA values tend to track the MSP more closely but may lag behind significant price changes.

-• The percentage difference between SMA and MSP ranges from 96.06% to 102.60%, indicating some volatility in the SMA values compared to the MSP.
+• The percentage difference between SMA and MSP ranges from 96.06% to 102.60%, indicating some volatility in SMA values relative to MSP.

 2. EMA (Exponential Moving Average):